FocusInterpreting student learning

 - Norm-Referenced Assessments – Often contrasted with Standards-Based Assessments and Criteria-Referenced Assessments, Norms-Referenced Assessments present information on learners’ mastery of content in terms of rankings relative to one another, rather than in terms of measures of achievement.
 (Norm-Referenced Assessments rely mainly on the Attainment Metaphor, as learning is typically interpreted in terms of progress along a defined trajectory – based on which it makes sense to rate learners against one another.
-Contrast with Measures of Ability and Aptitude, under Learning (Dis)Abilities Theories) The following is a small sampling of some of the more prominent, non-discipline-specific Norm-Referenced Assessments:
+Contrast with Measures of Ability and Aptitude, under the Medical Model of (Dis)Ability.)
+The following is a small sampling of some of the more prominent, non-discipline-specific Norm-Referenced Assessments:

 - Wide Range Achievement Test, Fifth Edition (WRAT5) (Sidney W. Bijou, Joseph Jastak; originally developed in the 1940s; most recent revision in the 2020s): a brief, group-normed, individually administered test focused on word recognition, sentence comprehension, spelling, and computation.
 For ages 12 to 94.